sjentsch/jamoviDocs/_pages/jmv_ttestPS.rst

 Details
 -------

-The Student's paired samples t-test assumes that pair differences follow a normal distribution – in the case that one is unwilling to assume this, the non-parametric Wilcoxon signed-rank can be used in it's place (However, note that the Wilcoxon signed-rank has a slightly different null hypothesis; that the two groups of measurements follow the same distribution).
+    The Student's paired samples t-test assumes that pair differences follow a normal distribution – in the case that one is unwilling to assume this, the non-parametric Wilcoxon signed-rank can be used in it's place (however, note that the Wilcoxon signed-rank has a slightly different null hypothesis; that the two groups of measurements follow the same distribution).

 Output
 ------